TryCatchHCF/Cloakify/README.md

 Cloakify Factory is at its best when you're using your own customized ciphers.
 The default ciphers may work for most needs, but in a unique exfiltration scenario you may need to build your own.
 At the very least, you can copy a prepackaged cipher and randomize the order.

 Creating a Cipher:
-- Generate a list of at least 66 unique words / phrases / symbols (Unicode accepted)
+- Generate a list of at least 66 unique words / phrases / symbols (Unicode allowed)
 - Remove all duplicate entries and all blank lines
 - Randomize the list order
 - Place in the "ciphers/" subdirectory